PhilInTheGaps/GM-Companion/README.md

 ### Ubuntu

-__As version 1.0 requires Qt5.10 or higher, the Ubuntu repository version will not work, the latest working one is Beta 3.3.
-If you are on Ubuntu and want the newest version, please compile from source instead!__

 For Ubuntu the easiest way is to add the gm-companion software repository and install the gm-companion from there.

 ```